-Name - Name details that you can alter to distinguish this unit from all others
+Name - Name details that you can alter to distinguish this unit from all others.
+Not shown when operating under AIM server control.

 Description - Allows you to optionally add a description of the device.
-Useful when many units are being used.
+Useful when many ALIF units are being used.
+Not shown when operating under AIM server control.

 Location - Allows you to optionally add a description of the device's location.
-Useful when many units are being used.
+Useful when many ALIF units are being used.
+Not shown when operating under AIM server control.